x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ### Account setup configuration

-Outlook for iOS and Android offers administrators the ability to "push" account configurations to their Office 365 users.
+Outlook for iOS and Android offers administrators the ability to "push" account configurations to their Microsoft 365 and Office 365 users.
 For more information on account setup configuration, see [Account setup with modern authentication in Exchange Online](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/setup-with-modern-authentication#account-setup-configuration-via-enterprise-mobility-management).

 |**Key**|**Value**|**Device Enrollment Type**|
 |:-----|:-----|:-----|